 While saving on operating costs was important, the family also considers itself to be stewards of the land.
 They’re proud that their new solar system will substantially reduce their farm’s carbon footprint and contribute toward their goal of energy independence.

 Solar is also increasingly financially beneficial to rural farms that rely on expensive propane, oil, or other fossil fuel generators, or those that are considering paying for grid power lines to be extended.

-With today’s new solar plus energy storage technologies, rural farms can now install a cost-effective off-grid solar energy solution that is quiet, sustainable, and not dependent on an expensive delivery of fuel that has fluctuating prices.
+With today’s new solar plus energy storage technologies, a rural California farm can now install a cost-effective off-grid solar energy solution that is quiet, sustainable, and not dependent on an expensive delivery of propane fuel that has unpredictable fluctuating prices.

 If the farm would rather preserve its capitol, today’s solar PPA financing can also eliminate up front costs for both solar and storage, while giving agricultural and dairy producers a lower-cost solution for bringing more electricity—and its many applications—to their land.